alphagov/government-service-design-manual/service-manual/technology/index.md

     url: /service-manual
 ---

-Government needs services that are genuinely agile and responsive to changing needs – where change reduces, not raises, cost and risk – making government more productive, and our public services better.
-To do that, Chief Technology Officers (CTO) need to make major structural improvements to how IT is used and procured, alongside an approach which:
+Government needs services that are genuinely responsive to changing needs – where change reduces, not raises, cost and risk – making government more productive, and our public services better.
+To do that, Chief Technology Officers (CTOs) and their teams need to make major structural improvements to how IT is used and procured, as part of an approach which:

 * focuses on user needs
 * puts outcomes, not inputs first